Push (Lenny Kravitz song): Background

 Eve Barlow of The Guardian noted, "Push is a Beatles-esque, horns-driven number about positivity in spite of hardship, inspired by his family’s struggles for acceptance."
 The song is a kind of piano-led and supported ballad.
-Instruments such as the organ and the windwoods are used to give brightness and to create an almost religious atmosphere.
-The song was inspired by the 2009 movie Precious, whish is based on the 1996 novel Push.
+Instruments such as the organ and the woodwinds are used to give brightness and to create an almost religious atmosphere.
+The song was inspired by the 2009 movie Precious, which is based on the 1996 novel Push.
 It is a story of an illiterate African American girl who finds strength to rise above abuse to create a better life for her children.
 Kravitz himself played a nurse in the movie.

 Video

-The black-and-white music video was shot by Mathieu Bittonand made available on Kravitz's official YouTube channel on December 3, 2011.
+The black-and-white music video was shot by Mathieu Bittonand, made available on Kravitz's official YouTube channel on December 3, 2011.
 In the video, Lenny Kravitz is seen playing a piano at various venues during his concerts.
 These scenes are a footage of Kravitz on his recent tour and other behind-the-scenes clips.
 In other scenes, he is filmed standing near the window of a hotel room, or in a camper, or in the audience of his concert.
 The video ends with a scene from the end of one of his concerts as he greets the audience with a bow along with his entire band.